 The computer has a built in diagnostic feature that tests the system each time you start the engine and move the vehicle forward or in reverse at a slow speed.
-When the self-test occurs, you may hear a clunk noise.
-This is not an indication of a malfunction and indicates that the VDC system is working properly.
+When the self-test occurs, you may hear a clunk noise and/or feel a pulsation in the brake pedal.
+This is normal and is not an indication of a malfunction.

-- The Vehicle Dynamic Control system is designed to help improve driving stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
-Reduce vehicle speed and be especially careful when driving and cornering on slipperv surfaces and always drive carefully. - Do not modify the vehicle's suspension.
-If suspension parts such as shock absorbers, struts, springs, bushings and wheels are not standard equipment or are extremely deteriorated, the Traction Control System may not operate properly and the VDC warning light may come on.
+The VDC system is designed to help the driver maintain stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
+Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully.

+- If brake related parts such as brake pads, rotors and calipers are not NISSAN recommended or are extremely deteriorated, the VDC system may not operate properly and both the standard the indicator lights may illuminate. - If engine control related parts are not NISSAN recommended or are extremely deteriorated, both the nindicator lights may illuminate.